moussisto2/Android-Spyware-Detection-using-SVM/README.md

 # Android Spyware Detection using Support Vector Machines (SVM)

-This repository contains a complete and reproducible machine learning pipeline for detecting Android spyware based on network traffic analysis.
-The project was developed as part of an academic research work and follows rigorous evaluation and preprocessing practices.
+This repository contains a complete and reproducible machine learning pipeline for detecting Android spyware using network traffic analysis.
+The project follows rigorous academic machine learning practices and is designed to be fully reproducible.

 The system supports:
-- Binary classification: Normal traffic vs Spyware traffic
+- **Binary classification**: Normal traffic vs Spyware traffic
-- Multiclass classification: Identification of specific spyware families
+- **Multiclass classification**: Identification of specific spyware families

+---

 ## Project Structure

-android-spyware-svm/
 ```text
 android-spyware-svm/
 ├── data/